alsaghir/spring-petclinic-ms/README.md

 ## Intro

 This is distributed version of the Spring Pet Clinic Sample app built with Spring & Flutter Web.
-This microservices fork initially inspired by [`spring-petclinic-microservices`](https://github.com/spring-petclinic/spring-petclinic-microservices) to demonstrate how to split sample Spring application into microservices.
+These microservices fork initially inspired by [`spring-petclinic-microservices`](https://github.com/spring-petclinic/spring-petclinic-microservices) to demonstrate how to split sample Spring application into microservices.
 Multiple technologies are considered for this demonstration which are

+- Java 17 & Maven with 3rd party libraries (Lombok, Mapstruct, JOOQ, Flyway, Micrometer)
-- Spring Boot (Web, Data JPA, JOOQ, Flyway, Lombok, Mapstruct, Micrometer, Admin Server)
+- Spring Boot (Web, Data JPA, Admin Server)
 - Spring Cloud (Config, Eureka Discovery, Gateway)
 - Docker
 - Promtail